riehlegroup/msadoc/cli/README.md

 (Make sure to replace `0.0.1` with the current version number.)

 Now, you can run the CLI as if it was installed directly from npm.

+One interesting side effect of this procedure: When to unpack the Tar file, you can see which files are actually part of the package.
+This is particularly useful to check whether you maybe added unnecessary files to the package, or whether something is missing.